 - Johnson & Johnson in connection with its acquisition of Synthes, Inc., a premier global manufacturer of orthopaedic devices, for $19.7 billion.
 This was the largest acquisition in Johnson & Johnson’s 125‑year history.
 Synthes and DePuy, a Johnson & Johnson company, now comprises the largest business in Johnson & Johnson’s Medical Devices and Diagnostics segment.

 - Burlington Northern Santa Fe Corporation (“BNSF”) in connection with Berkshire Hathaway, Inc.’s $44 billion acquisition of BNSF, including $10 billion of outstanding BNSF debt.
-This is the largest acquisition in Berkshire Hathaway history.
+This was the largest acquisition in Berkshire Hathaway history.

 Mr. Hilfers frequently advises the independent directors, including compensation committees, of public companies such as Citigroup, General Motors, The Bank of New York, MetLife and Wachovia.
 He recently represented the compensation committee of Merrill Lynch in connection with the separation of its chief executive officer and resulting Congressional investigation over severance practices, its merger with Bank of America and subsequent Attorney General and Congressional investigations.
 He has also assisted a variety of clients, including Burlington Northern Santa Fe, Home Depot and United Airlines, in preparing their proxy statement disclosures on executive compensation.

-Mr. Hilfers has been recognized as one of the country’s leading practitioners in employee benefits and executive compensation by Chambers USA: America’s Leading Lawyers for Business from 2011 through 2013; The Legal 500 from 2010 through 2012; and The Best Lawyers in America in 2013.
+Mr. Hilfers has been recognized as one of the country’s leading practitioners in employee benefits and executive compensation by Chambers USA: America’s Leading Lawyers for Business from 2011 through 2013; The Legal 500 from 2010 through 2013; and The Best Lawyers in America in 2013 and 2014.
 He was also cited as being one of the top 100 corporate employment attorneys in the country by HR Executive magazine and one of the country’s leading young practitioners by Lawdragon magazine.
 Mr. Hilfers recently spoke on a panel entitled “New Rules on Compensation” at the International Bar Association conference, “The Paradigm of Employment Law,” and at the Practising Law Institute’s executive compensation program on “The Effect of Legislative Activism on Compensation Practices.”

 Mr. Hilfers is currently a member of the Executive Committee of the New York State Bar Association Tax Section and a Co‑Chair of its Employee Benefits Committee.
 He is also a member of the Executive Compensation Task Force of CompensationStandards.com.